nealhardesty/asciisnow.scala/README.md

 asciisnow.scala
 ===============

-Reimplementatio of asciisnow in Scala
+Reimplementation of asciisnow in Scala